Peru Olympic football team

 Peru Olympic football team (also known as Peru under-23, Peru U23) represents Peru in international football competitions in multi-sport events such as the Olympic Games and the Pan American Games.
 The selection is limited to players under the age of 23, except three overage players.
 The team is controlled by the Peruvian Football Federation (FPF).

-Peru has participated in two Olympic football tournaments, one Pan American football tournament, and 7 Bolivarian football tournaments under this category.
+Peru has participated in two Olympic football tournaments and two Pan American football tournaments under this category.

 The squad requirements to participate in the Summer Olympics has changed multiple times through the history of the competition.
 Since 1992, squads for Football at the Summer Olympics have been restricted to three players over the age of 23 with similar changes occurring in the Pan American Games in 1999.
 The achievements of such teams are not usually included in the statistics of the international team.